NavierPy/fpl-database/README.md

 ## Missing features

-* Finish implementing the decision making flow in the user interface (and not in the terminal)..
+* Finish implementing the decision making flow in the user interface (and not in the terminal).